johnathanetchart/plannerAPI/README.md

 Creates a new mesocycle entry for the user.
 Parameters include:
 {
+newMesocycle: {
-date, //optional: defaults to current time phaseId, //REQUIRED userId, //optional but reduces database queries
+date, //optional: defaults to current time phaseId, //REQUIRED userId, //OPTIONAL - but reduces database queries if included }
 }

 Returns the created mesocycle: